-After an abundance of high quality entries into the Med-Tech Innovation Awards this year, we are excited to announce the 2023 finalists!
+After an abundance of high quality entries into the Med-Tech Innovation Awards this year, the entrants were shortlisted to twenty nine finalists!

 The finalists are made up of a wide variety of interesting projects with truly ground-breaking developments in medical technology.

 Entrants should demonstrate how the use of 3D printing has enhanced or fundamentally improved the design or manufacture of medical devices.
 This could be as a design development aid, a manufacturing jig or fixture, or the additive manufacture of end-use products.

 These medical grippers and tweezers based on a specialised print-as-one design combined with high-precision Micro Laser Sintering printing, produce fully functional metal grippers in a single manufacturing step.

 Bond3D helps medical device companies to print PEEK spinal cages.
 The company has made progress in maturing its technology to print high strength PEEK parts with comparable

 properties to components that are injection moulded or machined.